dario-monteiro/contacts-graphql-api/README.md

  - TypeScript
  - Prisma (ORM)
  - GraphQL
- - Docker

 ## Pre-requisites
  - Node
  - MySql connection* (for create and use database)

-(*) MySql is not running in a docker container due to a Prisma issue (not yet resolved)

 ## Create a .env file